GamingLounge-me/GrifPreventionSendBlocks/README.md

 /gpsebd <palyer> <amount>

-Plugin language is German and currently is no config for change available.
+Plugin language is German and currently there is no config for change available.